Azure/Azure-Proactive-Resiliency-Library/docs/content/services/specialized-workloads/azure-virtual-desktop/_index.md

 <br><br>

-### AVD-34 - Ensure Resilient Deployment of Keyvault for AVD Host Pools
+### AVD-34 - Provision Secondary Key Vault for Disaster Recovery

 **Category: Disaster Recovery**

 **Impact: High**

 **Guidance:**
-AVD host pools or any unit of scale operation utilizing Keyvault should be deployed resiliently to ensure availability and disaster recovery preparedness.
-Depending on your region and requirements, consider deploying your Keyvault using Geo-Redundant Storage (GRS) or deploy two Keyvaults using Zone-redundant Storage (ZRS) and write to both production and disaster recovery Keyvaults simultaneously.
-This ensures that critical secrets and cryptographic keys are protected and accessible even in the event of a regional outage.
+To ensure continuous availability and disaster recovery readiness, it is recommended to provision a secondary Key Vault in a secondary region.
+In the event of a primary region failure, this secondary Key Vault will ensure that critical secrets are accessible for use in deployments in the secondary region.

 **Resources:**